Perkedel/Lah-Mboh/docs/Tutorial/HowToNotScrewMapping.md

 > another e.g., we also ripped offs DOOM I E1M2, into Water Processing cave in level 2 of this Mboh Adventure.
 >
 > & to make it fair, we also ripped off Freedoom Phase 2 Quadrant Key level (MAP04) in level Travelexer.
+>
+> Now, unless for testing purpose, overall, you should avoid outright copy pasting someone else's map regardless if it's `Authors MAY use the contents of this file as a base for..`.
+> The key for this one is: *Just be creative Even tho I'm succ, so I may remake & immitate other parts of whom I know*.

 ### Advice n°11 : Understand that you are exposed to criticism, and be prepared for it